mitchas/VueFirebase/README.md

 Rename or copy your environment variable files to `.env.local` and `.env.production.local` to prevent that from happening.
 Git will ignore `.local` files.

+### Firestore and storage rules
+Make sure your security rules on the firebase console match the rules in the files here.
+Otherwise you might get permission errors.

 ### Delete user data on Firebase
 Add [this extension]() to your firebase console to automatically delete all user data when a user deletes their account.